There’s a beat of silence after Artem’s announcement, followed by Jean saying, “Well, that’s anticlimactic. Back to Celadon, then?”

 “It’s okay,” he says, and closes his eyes so he can better focus on what he’s sensing.
 “They’re not… I think they’re unown.”
 There’s five of them moving through the air in a loose ribbon.
 Red brushes some melted snowflakes from his eyelids, then puts his goggles back on and opens them before looking up again.
 He thinks he can vaguely make them out, though they keep disappearing for a while when he blinks.
 “They’re just flying around above us.”
 He’d love to catch one and try merging with it; he read online that their minds are absurdly simple, even more so than exeggcute, but it still seems like it would be a new and interesting experience.

-“Better get some air support then,” Leaf says, and summons Wise, the noctowl she caught during the Vermilion storm.
+“Good reminder to get some air support, in case there’s more than unown above us,” Leaf says, and summons Wise, the noctowl she caught during the Vermilion storm.

 “It makes Pikachu the prime target,” Blue admits.
 “But also makes the ghosts more predictable.
 Don’t worry, we’ll keep him safe.”